Chart Color Schemes

 An assessment of population growth drivers in Collinsville reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census, Collinsville's population is estimated at around 1,586 as of Nov 2025.
-This reflects an increase of 90 people (6.0%) since the 2021 Census, which reported a population of 1,496 people.
-The change is inferred from the resident population of 1,535 estimated by AreaSearch following examination of the latest Economic Regional Population (ERP) data release by the ABS in June 2024 and an additional 8 validated new addresses since the Census date.
-This level of population equates to a density ratio of 45 persons per square kilometer.
-Collinsville's 6.0% growth since census positions it within 1.5 percentage points of the SA4 region (7.5%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by natural growth that contributed approximately 62.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, Collinsville's population is estimated at around 1,602.
+This reflects an increase of 106 people since the 2021 Census, which reported a population of 1,496.
+The change was inferred from AreaSearch validation of addresses using ERP data released by ABS in Jun 2024 and additional validated new addresses since the Census date.
+This level of population equates to a density ratio of 46 persons per square kilometer.
+Collinsville's growth rate of 7.1% positions it within 0.7 percentage points of its SA3 area (7.8%), demonstrating competitive growth fundamentals.
+Population growth was primarily driven by natural growth contributing approximately 62.0%.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, lower quartile growth of national non-metropolitan areas is anticipated, with the suburb expected to expand by 5 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 2.5% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Lower quartile growth of national non-metropolitan areas is anticipated moving forward with demographic trends, with the Collinsville (Qld) statistical area expected to expand by 6 persons to 2041, reflecting a decrease of 3.4% over the 17 years.

 Frequently Asked Questions - Population